ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 - Project Management: all members will write their completed tasks/actions as a comment under the respective issue(s).
 - Feedback Incorporation: Regular communication on Discord, to ensure alignment and quality.

+## Summary of contributions
+ **Workload distribution Milestone 2**: Allison (25%), Helena (25%), Judy (25%), and Jessica (25%)

+  ### Allison
+My contributions included writing my portions of the introduction and conducting individual EDA + report.
+I also created the group EDA file and the wrangling_and_cleaning python script compiling our collective cleaning/transformations.

+  ### Helena

+  ### Judy
+ My contributions included writing my portions of the introductory and analysis README.md files, creating the introduction and the data abstraction sections, completing my EDA analysis, and doing my task abstraction and sketches.

+ ### Jessica
+ My contributions included writing my portions of the introductory and analysis README.md files, creating the code of conduct, completing my analysis, doing my task abstraction + sketches, writing the next steps section, and created/completed PL PM2 for the group.